Meet our team.

 I am also a PhD student in Psychology and Religion at Garrett-Evangelical Theological Seminary at Northwestern University, where my research will focus on African American women’s perception of support from their faith communities and clergy during early pregnancy loss.
 I hold a Bachelor of Arts from Oberlin College, a Master of Divinity from Garrett-Evangelical Theological Seminary and a Juris Doctor from Loyola University Chicago.

-Accepted Insurances: Blue Cross Blue Shield PPO, Aetna PPO, self-pay/sliding scale
+Accepted Insurances: Blue Cross Blue Shield PPO, Aetna PPO, Cigna PPO, self-pay/sliding scale

 Self-pay: $175 intakes, $150 for follow-ups